 What is Gochujang?

 Gochujang is a paste that's fundamental in cooking Korean food.
 It's a sticky, semi-thick paste that contains chili peppers, glutinous rice, fermented soybeans, and salt.
 The fermented soybean adds some miso umami feel to the paste.
 I can literally add this paste to EVERYTHING.
-It's probably not something you will find on every supermarket shelf but hit an Asian store, and you will find it in a flash.
+It's becoming more and more popular on supermarket shelves but if you are near an Asian store then they will 100% sell it there.
 Picture a spoon of this stuff mixed in with some noodles, added to some broth, with some fried eggs and bacon, fried rice, or in this BBQ Korean chicken recipe.
 Once you have some, you will be hooked!

 Substitutions for Gochujang